wright-cemrc-projects/cryoet-montage/SerialEM/README.md

 - savescreenshot - save image display of the stitched overivew, only applicable in SerialEM 4.1
   - 0 = save screen display off
   - 1 = save screen display on

+#### *File settings*

+this session contains a content *DO NOT CHANGE BELOW IN THE FILE SETTING SESSION* for a report log file per MPACT tilt series collection.
+This could be very useful when *Debug* is set to 1 to identify potential issues

+- BaseDir - if file_setting = 1 from *basic settings* above, define a local path to save log files and reports

 #### *Spiral translation settings*